Italy: Science & Culture

 Students have the opportunity to earn and must be enrolled in a minimum of 5 credit hours and a maximum of 8 credit hours with their home institution.
-As a reminder, 6 hours is considered full-time enrollment for the summer semester and taking fewer than 6 can affect students who need to meet full-time requirements.
 Students will sign up for one morning and afternoon class.
 There will be an exception to this for those students taking KINS 1218-Fitness Walking.
 Students taking Fitness Walking will sign up for two morning courses and one afternoon course.
 Students can choose from the following:

 HIST 1111 – World Civilizations I (3)